Lambda-3/Indra/README.md

 # Features

-* Supports multiple distributional semantic models and distance measures.
+* Supports multiple distributional semantic models and distance measures;
-* No strings attached: permissive license for commercial and academic use.
+* No strings attached: permissive license for commercial and academic use;
-* Access to the semantic models as a service.
+* Access to the semantic models as a service;
-* High performance vector computation.
+* High performance vector computation;
-* Easy deploy: Deploy the infrastructure in 3 steps.
+* Easy deploy: Deploy the infrastructure in 3 steps;
-* Intrinsically multi-lingual.
+* Intrinsically multi-lingual;
-* Pre-build models from different languages.
+* Pre-build models from different languages;
+* Provides translated distributional relatedness.

 # Supported Models